kubernetes-sigs/prow/site/content/en/docs/components/optional/status-reconciler.md

 prow instance A, the jobs are not expected to be blindly lablled succeed by prow instance A.

 Note that `status-reconciler` is edge driven (not level driven) so it can't be used retrospectively.
-To update statuses that were stale before deploying `status-reconciler`, you can use the [`migratestatus`](https://github.com/kubernetes-sigs/prow/tree/main/maintenance/migratestatus) tool.